oasis-tcs/sarif-spec/Workflow.md

 # Issue labels

 We will track the workflow status of issues in the repo with a set of labels.
-These labels are mostly a subset of the tags in the [original spec repo](https://github.com/sarif-standard/sarif-spec):
+These labels are mostly a subset of the labels in the [original spec repo](https://github.com/sarif-standard/sarif-spec):

 - `bug`: The issue prevents the file format from correctly and consistently representing the information necessary to support the scenarios for which it is designed.
 - `enhancement`: The proposal adds support to the spec for a new scenario, or provide richer support for a supported scenario.